Summary

 Engage

-Students watch a video about the evolution of video games over the past 40 years.
+Students watch a video about the evolution of Super Mario since 1985 and analyze how video game graphics have improved over time.

 Explore